-Breeding values represent a prediction of the genetic merit of an individual animal and are commonly generated for economic, environmental or welfare related traits.
+Breeding values give a prediction of the genetic merit of an individual animal and are commonly generated for economic, environmental or welfare related traits.
 One way to improve the accuracy of breeding values earlier in the animal’s life than what would otherwise be available is via genomic prediction.
 Calculating genomic breeding values in this way increases the rate of genetic gain in the target population, and has the potential to help make valuable genetic improvements across New Zealand’s biological industries.

 Genomic selection can be employed using a range of genotyping methods, and the volume of data available is increasing dramatically.
 But genomic prediction can be daunting, particularly for some species other than sheep and cattle in New Zealand, because there is a lack of cohesive and straight-forward statistical and bioinformatics techniques and resources available.